inwtx/Verify-Certificates/README.md

 # remove that name from the SYSarray array.
 #
 # Execute as: ./VerifyCerts.sh or /path/to/VerifyCerts.sh
+# or mail results to an email address using a cronjob:
+# 0 6 * * * /path/to/VerifyCerts.sh your@email.address    # run at 6 AM and send to attached enail
 #

 filePath=${0%/*}  # current file path

+emailaddr=$1

 SYSarray=(
 anonymitaet-im-inter.net